Mrbside/a-frame-visuals/README.md

 How to:

-1- Include this script on your html, or copy the a-frame component in you code Materials/occlussion-material.js
+1- Include this script in your html, or copy the a-frame component in you code Materials/occlussion-material.js

 ![a-frame_1 4 0_occlusion_material](https://user-images.githubusercontent.com/9389898/224532977-501bcd8e-2664-4f60-a62b-66678d2dd8ab.png)